fredpdavis/oshealab_genomic_scripts/README.md

 Now that you have a set of scripts and basic directory structure, you can start using it to analyze your own data.

-1. Get your FASTQ sequence files
+1. Get FASTQ sequence files

     For testing, I provide four small fastq files-- you can delete if you want.